faasm/faasm/docs/local_dev.md

 ## Remote development using CLion

-The first step you should be doing when CLion uploads the code to a temporary location (e.g. `/tmp/tmp.XXX`) is to simlink this location to `/usr/local/code/faasm` as explained above for consistency (e.g. VM crash).
+The first step you should be doing when CLion uploads the code to a temporary location (e.g. `/tmp/tmp.XXX`) is to symlink this location to `/usr/local/code/faasm` as explained above for consistency (e.g. VM crash).

 This can be a two step process where you first set-up the dependencies to locally on the VM then decide to edit the code remotely using CLion by letting the IDE re-upload the code.
 This works quite well as CLion will not get confused with